Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Data-informed error bounds for non-parametric perturbations

 \section{Data-informed error bounds for non-parametric perturbations}

-In the preset section we considering model-form uncertainty in connection with misspecification of the geostatistical model due to lacking or incomplete data.
-As emphasized in the introduction, data for our applications of interest are sparse.
+In the present section, we consider model-form uncertainty in connection with misspecification of the geostatistical model due to lacking or incomplete data.
+As emphasized in the introduction, data for our applications of interest are sparse and small perturbations to data result in geostatistical models that are non-parametric perturbations of the nominal model (see \cref{fig:bounds-across-family}).
 By allowing us to compare the effect that distributional assumptions on model inputs have on model outputs, the hybrid information divergence provides a link between data and decision tasks.
-In this vein we explore how the hybrid information divergences complement an existing inference procedure by providing robust, data-informed bounds that give a sense of worst case scenarios under modeling errors.
-Next we review the data set and the inference procedure used in our experiments.
+In this vein, we explore how the hybrid information divergences complement an existing inference procedure by providing robust, data-informed bounds that give a sense of worst-case scenarios under modeling errors.
+Next, we review the data set and the inference procedure used in our experiments.